RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C	is	incorrect	because	regulations	will	dictate	specific	requirements for	configurations	and	minimum	standards,	but	will	not	provide assurance	of	their	implementation	in	the	way	that	certifications	will.
 In	fact,	in	many	instances,	certifications	are	designed	specifically	to comply	with	regulations.

-### Qustion # 13 - Cloud	environments	pose	many	unique	challenges	for	a	data	custodian	toproperly	adhere	to	policies	and	the	use	of	data.
+### Qustion # 13 - Cloud	environments	pose	many	unique	challenges	for	a	data	custodian	to properly	adhere	to	policies	and	the	use	of	data.
 What	poses	the	biggest challenge	for	a	data	custodian	with	a	PaaS	implementation,	over	and above	the	same	concerns	with	IaaS?
 A.	Access	to	systems
 B.	Knowledge	of	systems
 C.	Data	classification	rules